 New Cathedral Cemetery Records, 1871-1977.
 The records for New Cathedral Cemetery consist of plot books and daily registers that are arranged chronologically and alphabetically.
 The microfilm is available for researchers to work with at the Associated Archives and the Maryland Historical Society.

 Archdiocese of Baltimore Annual Directory, 1920-1961.
 The archdiocese began to publish an annual directory in 1920.
-Information contained in the directory includes a list of Archdiocesan parishes, institutions, and organizations, as well as the names of priests and religious serving in the Archdiocese.
+Information contained in the directory includes a list of Archdiocesan parishes, institutions, and organizations, as well as the names of diocesan and religious priests serving in the Archdiocese.

 Size: 51 document cases, 5 flat storage boxes, 3 records storage boxes, and 20 registers; date span: c.
 1793-present.